 These signs could point to an underlying condition that requires a specific diagnosis and treatment plan.

-When OTC Options Aren’t Cutting It
+When Over-the-Counter Options Aren’t Enough

 You’ve been consistent with your routine—maybe you’re using a topical balm, taking ibuprofen, and resting—but the pain just isn’t letting up.
 Or worse, it’s starting to interfere with your daily life.
 This is a clear sign that it’s time to seek professional medical advice.